 Back pain is a condition that hardly seems to discriminate.
 People young and old will experience it for a myriad of reasons.
-Men and women are equally impacted.
+Men and women suffer from it equally.
 Your back can hurt because of too much activity or too little.
-Many cases of back pain are short-term and are frequently self-limiting, meaning that they will clear up on their own with little to no care.
-In these cases, the pain or discomfort can usually be attributed to a singular event, for example, hurting your back working in the garden, lifting something a bit too heavy, or a funny golf swing.
-For many others, though, back pain becomes a chronic condition that can range from a daily annoyance to an incapacitating condition.
-When back pain becomes debilitating and frequent, even basic daily tasks like putting your socks on or driving a car can start to feel impossible.
+Many cases of back pain are short-term and are frequently self-limiting.
+This means that they will clear up on their own with little to no care.
+In these cases, the pain or discomfort can usually be attributed to a singular event.
+For example, hurting your back working in the garden, lifting something a bit too heavy, or a funny golf swing.
+For many others, though, back pain becomes a chronic condition.
+It can range from a daily annoyance to an incapacitating condition.
+When back pain becomes debilitating and frequent, even basic daily tasks can start to feel impossible.

 Why is My Back Vulnerable to Pain and Injury?

 Your back is a complex structure.
 It must be sturdy enough to bear weight and flexible enough to accommodate your movements.
-It is an interwoven blend of bones, muscles, tendons, and ligaments that work alongside nerves and blood vessels in one coordinated fashion.
+It is an interwoven blend of bones, muscles, tendons, and ligaments that work alongside nerves and blood vessels.
 This combination of strength and flexibility is easy to take for granted when everything is working as it should.
-It is only when one of these components begins to function abnormally that we begin to develop discomfort, pain and a loss of normal function.
+When one of these components begins to function abnormally, we begin to develop pain and a loss of normal function.

-Many parts of the back and spine can cause pain:
+Parts of the back and spine that can cause pain:

 - The muscles of your back can be strained as a result of overuse, overtraining, and injury

-- Spinal ligaments, just like the ligaments in your ankle or knee, can be sprained or damaged as a result of an injury such as a motor vehicle accident
+- Spinal ligaments, just like the ligaments in your ankle or knee, can endure sprain or damage.
+Often it is a result of an injury such as a motor vehicle accident

-- The discs that separate the vertebrae can be injured or degenerate over time, causing a disc bulge or herniation
+- The discs that separate the vertebrae can suffer from an injury or degeneration over time, causing a disc bulge or herniation

 - Vertebrae, or the bones of your spine, can become damaged or injured